UN’s top court orders Israel to ‘immediately’ halt its operation in Rafah - Local News 8

 The court considers the humanitarian situation in Rafah to be classified as “disastrous,” he said, adding that UN officials have indicated that the situation was set to “intensify even further” if the Israeli operation in Rafah continues.

-More than a million Palestinians were taking shelter there before Israel started its operation, but the court noted that around 800,000 have since been displaced.
+More than a million Palestinians were taking shelter in Rafah before Israel started its operation, but the court noted that around 800,000 have since been displaced.

+Upon entering Rafah, the military seized the city’s border crossing with Egypt, which has remained shut since.
+The crossing was a vital entry point for humanitarian aid.

 The court ordered Israel to open the Rafah crossing for humanitarian assistance and said it had found that the evacuation and living conditions provided by Israel are not “sufficient to alleviate the immense risk, which the Palestinian population is exposed” to.